-Tech lifts Nasdaq, S&P to record; IBM weighs on Dow
+US STOCKS-Tech lifts Nasdaq, S&P to record; IBM weighs on Dow

 "If you look at the sector, it isn't all that overvalued compared to the broader S&P index, except for a few names."

-Microsoft (MSFT.O) and Facebook (FB.O) were among the top-three boosts to the S&P and the Nasdaq.
+Microsoft and Facebook were among the top-three boosts to the S&P and the Nasdaq.
 They are due to report results this week and next.

-Netflix's (NFLX.O) stellar results had propelled the Nasdaq to close at a record high on Tuesday, helping the index post its longest streak of gains since February 2015.
+Netflix's stellar results had propelled the Nasdaq to close at a record high on Tuesday, helping the index post its longest streak of gains since February 2015.

-Nine of the 11 major S&P 500 sectors were higher, with the energy index .SPNY and health sector .SPXHC leading the advancers.
+Nine of the 11 major S&P 500 sectors were higher, with the energy index and health sector leading the advancers.

-Vertex Pharmaceuticals (VRTX.O) jumped as much as 26.3percent to an all-time high after the company reported positive results for its cystic fibrosis treatment.
+Vertex Pharmaceuticals jumped as much as 26.3 percent to an all-time high after the company reported positive results for its cystic fibrosis treatment.
 The stock was the biggest boost on the S&P and the Nasdaq.

 Investors will continue to focus on quarterly earnings to see if high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.